 Concentrated solar power is not a type of energy that can be installed on top of one’s home or building.
 It requires the use of many mirrors across a broad expanse of land that focuses the power of the Sun on a fixed tower.
 The tower contains salt that is heated by the concentrated sunlight where it functions similar to a battery to store heat and generate steam after the Sun sets.
 The design can also be altered so that parabolic trough-shaped mirrors can concentrate sunlight onto a tube containing fluid, generating steam and then electricity.

+Passive solar can be used to heat a building.
+By constructing a building with large south-facing windows, the Sun’s energy can be captured during the day.
+Certain thermal storage materials can absorb the heat and slowly dissipate it throughout the night keeping the building warm.
+Thermal storage materials like adobe have been used to construct buildings for thousands of years.
 Active solar heating is another way to make use of the Sun’s radiant energy.
 An example of active solar is solar water heaters.
 These systems can be found on top of many buildings throughout the world.
 Water slowly passes through a flat plate collector facing the Sun and as the water is heated, it flows into a storage container to be used later.
 In some Mediterranean countries, 30-40% of all homes have solar water heaters, highlighting the effectiveness of such a system to meet basic household hot water needs.

 Solar energy has exploded over the last decade